metacpan/metacpan-docker/README.md

 `docker-compose` to use additional YAML configuration files aside from the default `docker-compose.yml`.

+#### `bin/metacpan-docker pull`

+This is used to update all the git repository in `src/*`.
+This will stay on your current local branch.

+#### `bin/metacpan-docker reset`

+This is used to reset all the git repository in `src/*` to their last version on `upstream/master`.
+This will fail if you have some uncommited local changes.
+You should then commit or cancel your changes before re-running the command.

 #### `bin/metacpan-docker` build/up/down/start/stop/run/ps/top...

 As noted earlier, `bin/metacpan-docker` is a thin wrapper to `docker-compose`,